-- Calorie -free beverages that comply with the USDA requirement of < 5 calories per 8oz serving (or < 10 calories per 20 fluid oz), in no more than 20oz servings.
-These may include caffeinated beverages and beverages with added sweeteners, carbonation, or artificial flavoring. - Calorie-free flavored water (with or without carbonation) in servings of no more than 20 oz. - Beverages <40 calories per 8 fluid oz per serving (or < 60 calories per 12oz fluid serving) in no more than 12oz servings are also allowed. - The school offers limited sale of beverages with caffeine to high school students.
+- Calorie -free beverages that comply with the USDA requirement of <5 calories per 8oz serving (or <10 calories per 20 fluid oz), in no more than 20oz servings.
+These may include caffeinated beverages and beverages with added sweeteners, carbonation, or artificial flavoring. - Calorie-free flavored water (with or without carbonation) in servings of no more than 20 oz. - Beverages ≤40 calories per 8 fluid oz per serving (or ≤ 60 calories per 12oz fluid serving) in no more than 12oz servings are also allowed. - Caffeinated beverages

-9.5 Water

-Potable water must be available at no charge during meal service.
+9.5 Water: Portable water must be available at no charge during meal service.
 There is no restriction on plain water for sale (carbonated or un-carbonated).

-To promote hydration, free, safe, unflavored drinking water will be available to all students throughout the school day^{} and throughout the school campus^{} ("school campus" and "school day" are defined in the glossary).
-LCA will make drinking water available where school meals are served during mealtimes.
+To promote hydration, free, safe, unflavored drinking water will be available to all students throughout the school day\ and throughout the school campus\ ("school campus" and "school day" are defined in the glossary).
+The District will make drinking water available where school meals are served during mealtimes.
 In addition, students will be allowed to bring and carry (approved) water bottles filled with only water with them throughout the day.